d1koder/cookd_app/README.md

 #### 		5 | Target Audience

-Chefs looking to monetise their experience through a digital platform, and create themseleves a reputation in the process.
+Chefs looking to monetise their experience through a digital platform, and create for themselves a reputation in a new market.

-Users looking for connivence when it comes to organising and hosting a party or event in their place of residence, without compromising on the quaility.
+Users looking for connivence when it comes to organising and hosting a party or event at their place of residence, without compromising on the quaility.

 #### 		6 | Tech Stack